Battle of Cowpens: Background

 Tarleton had enjoyed a spectacular career in his service with the British in the colonies.
 In December 1776, he and a small party surprised and captured American General Charles Lee in New Jersey.
 He served with distinction at the siege of Charleston and the Battle of Camden.
 Commanding the British Legion—a mixed infantry/cavalry force composed of American Loyalists who constituted some of the best British troops in the Carolinas—Tarleton won victories at Monck's Corner and Fishing Creek.
 He became infamous among colonists after his victory at the Battle of Waxhaws, where his men were accused of killing American soldiers after they had surrendered.
 Fleeing Patriots believed at least one soldier who had surrendered picked up a gun and shot at Tarleton.
 Tarleton wrote in his 1781 history that his horse had been shot from under him during the initial charge and his men, thinking him murdered, attacked relentlessly until brought under control.

 Tarleton and the Legion marched to Ninety Six.
 After learning Morgan was not there, Tarleton asked for reinforcements of British regulars, which Cornwallis sent.
 Tarleton set out with his enlarged command to drive Morgan across the Broad River.
 On January 12 he received accurate news of Morgan's location and continued with hard marching, building boats to cross rivers that were flooding with winter rains.
 Receiving word that Tarleton was in hot pursuit, Morgan retreated north to avoid being trapped between Tarleton and Cornwallis.

 By the afternoon of January 16, Morgan was approaching the Broad River, which was high with flood waters and reported difficult to cross.
 He knew Tarleton was close behind.
-By nightfall, he had reached a place called locally "Hannah's Cowpens", a well-known grazing area for local cattle.
+By nightfall, he had reached a place called locally "Hannah's Cowpens," a well-known grazing area for local cattle.
 Pickens, who had been patrolling, arrived that night to join Morgan with his large body of irregular militia.
 Morgan decided to stand and fight rather than continue to retreat and risk being caught by Tarleton while fording the Broad.
 Learning of Morgan's location, Tarleton pushed his troops, marching at 3 a.m. instead of camping for the night.

 Prelude

 Continental force

 The size of the American force at Cowpens remains in dispute.
-Morgan claims in his official report to have had about 800 men at Cowpens, which is substantially supported by historian John Buchanan, whose estimate is between 800 and 1,000 men.
-In contrast, historian Lawrence E. Babits in his detailed study of the battle offers an alternative estimate, contending that the strength of Morgan's command on the day of the battle was closer to 1,900, composed of:
+Morgan claims in his official report to have had about 800 men at Cowpens, which is substantially supported by historian John Buchanan whose estimate is between 800 and 1,000 men.
+In contrast, historian Lawrence E. Babits in his detailed study of the battle offers an interesting alternative estimate contending that the strength of Morgan's command on the day of the battle was closer to 1,900, composed of: